dotlang/language/README.md

 ```
 - Protocols can embed other types to include their fields.
 - You can define and implement a protocol for a type outside your codebase, that's why you dont need to specify which protocols are implemented by a type upon declaration.
+- You can use `!` anytime when calling a function to ask compiler to infer the parameter.
+For example if parameter is a function pointer, appropriate function with same name will be sent.
+If it is a primitive, a local variable with the same name or type (if not found, a function) will be used.

 ## Phantom types